Seanny123/ShortStories/cured.md

 Cured

 Abby's hair blows in the wind as we walk in the park beside her apartment.
 It will be someone else running their fingers through her hair now, I guess.

 “It’s like you’re only half-there when we're together,” Abby says.
 "Honestly, what do you want Tony?
 What do you care about?"
 This hurts more than it should given how many times this has happened before.
 "Well, I was hoping to see a movie with you," I say, "but that doesn't seem to be an option anymore."
 She sighs, so I guess that means I win.
-At least that's what I keep telling myself as I walk home and collapse into a puddle of self-pity on my couch with a bag full of candy.
+At least that's what I keep telling myself as I walk home and collapse into a puddle of self-pity with a bag full of candy.

 "Those are those 'Comfort Candies' aren't they?" my room-mate Jad says, throwing himself on the couch beside me.
 "In the year we've lived together, I've never seen you smiling while eating those jujubes."